 At the end of each fall and spring term, the progress of all students toward their degrees and their work duties (if employed by the department) is evaluated by the faculty.
 To remain in the program, students must make satisfactory progress toward degree completion.
 A grade point average of B (3.0) is required to remain in good standing with the Graduate College.
 To retain an assistantship, students must perform satisfactorily in all assigned duties.
-Students must be enrolled for any semester (including Summer Session, with advisor's approval) in which demands are made on faculty time.
-Students should be advised that not all faculty members will be available during the summer, and likewise students should not assume faculty are available for defenses or consultation between terms (December break, May, and August).
+Students must be enrolled in at least 2 credit hours for any semester (including Summer Session, with advisor's approval) in which demands are made on faculty time.
+Students should be advised that many faculty members will be unavailable during the summer, and likewise students should not assume faculty members are available for defenses or consultation between terms (December break, May, and August).
 Any student who hopes to finish a program between terms should discuss scheduling options with her/his committee, and understand how this scheduling affects the official semester of graduation as well as Graduate College enrollment requirements.